jsdrupal/drupal-admin-ui/README.md

 - Edit `drupal-admin-ui/.env.local` and add in the URL for your currently running Drupal installation that was output from the start command. e.g. for `Starting webserver on http://127.0.0.1:8888`, set `REACT_APP_DRUPAL_BASE_URL=http://127.0.0.1:8888`
-- Enter the repo with `cd drupal-admin-ui` and start the Webpack dev server with `yarn start`.
+- Enter the repo with `cd drupal-admin-ui` and start the Webpack dev server with `yarn workspace admin-ui start`.
 This will open a new window at `http://localhost:3000/`

 The webpack dev server has hot reloading, however you won't be able to seamlessly switch between Drupal and the React app.
-If you want to test out your changes in this context, enter the `drupal-admin-ui` directory and run `yarn build`.
+If you want to test out your changes in this context, enter the `drupal-admin-ui` directory and run `yarn workspace admin-ui build`.
 You can then visit the URL that `composer start` generated.

 ### tl;dr